-Management Plans In order to remain on the World Heritage List, States Parties must ensure that the OUV of the WHS for which they are responsible is maintained and preserved for present and future generations for the benefit of all humanity.
+In order to remain on the World Heritage List, States Parties must ensure that the OUV of the WHS for which they are responsible is maintained and preserved for present and future generations for the benefit of all humanity.
 UNESCO requires that Management Plans be produced for each WHS to bring together all responsible parties and ensure a coordinated approach to management of the Site.
 The Management Plan is also the means by which it can be demonstrated to UNESCO that the WHS has adequate management mechanisms in place to ensure its conservation.
 The starting point for the vision and long-term aims of each Management Plan are international obligations to uphold the World Heritage Convention.

 Management Plans serve as framework documents designed to preserve OUV.
 They help to set out clearly the special qualities and values of the Site, to establish a framework for decision making, and to provide information on the threats and opportunities for the Site, so that it can be managed in a sustainable manner.
-As recommended in UNESCO's Operational Guidelines, Management Plans are reviewed approximately every five years.

 All of Scotland's WHS have a number of partners involved in their management.
 The success of a WHS (in terms of its promotion, protection and conservation) depends upon the input and shared vision of these partners.
 It is the responsibility of each WHS Steering Group or Management Board to decide how they want their Site to develop and move forward, and it is therefore critical that all partners understand the responsibility that they have and are prepared to commit time and resources to ensure the success of the Management Plan.

 Each WHS is unique, and each Management Plan has to address the specific character and needs of the Site.
 See the Site-specific guides for more information about the management of individual WHS.

+Old and New Towns of Edinburgh WHS Management Plan.

+MONITORING AND REPORTING

-Management Plan recently published for the Old and New Towns of Edinburgh WHS.
-Monitoring and Reporting States Parties are expected to ensure that effective measures are in place for the protection, conservation and presentation of their WHS, to monitor potential impacts on OUV, and to bring any such issues to the attention of the World Heritage Committee (WHC).
+States Parties are expected to ensure that effective measures are in place for the protection, conservation and presentation of their WHS, to monitor potential impacts on OUV, and to bring any such issues to the attention of the World Heritage Committee (WHC).
 The WHC may seek further information or request a State of Conservation Report to enable it to assess any impacts on an inscribed property.
 This process is known as Reactive Monitoring.

 Every six years, the States Parties are responsible for submitting a Periodic Report to the WHC on the application of the World Heritage Convention, including the state of conservation of all the WHS located on its territories.

 Periodic Reporting is intended to provide: an assessment of the application of the Convention by the State Party; an assessment as to whether the World Heritage values of the Sites inscribed on the World Heritage List are being maintained over time; updated information about the individual WHS to record the changing circumstances and state of conservation of the Sites; and a mechanism for regional cooperation and exchange of information and experiences between States Parties concerning the implementation of the Convention and World Heritage conservation.
-The last Periodic Report from the UK State Party was completed in July 2013 as part of the European regional cycle of reporting.
-This has been incorporated into a regional report for Europe and North America, supported by a Framework Action Plan, available at http://whc.unesco.org/en/activities/862

-The Antonine Wall, Rough Castle Further Information and Contacts Historic Environment Scotland World Heritage Team E: worldheritage@hes.scot Tel: +44 (0)131 668 8763 Culture and Historic Environment Division, Culture, Tourism and Major Events Directorate, Scottish Government E: ceu@gov.scot Tel: +44 (0)300 244 4000

-Key Links Culture, Tourism and Major Events Directorate, Scottish Government: www.gov.scot/about/how-government-is-run/directorates/culture-tourism-major-events-directorate/ Historic Environment Scotland World Heritage pages: www.historicenvironment.scot/ worldheritage Scottish Natural Heritage World Heritage information: www.snh.gov.uk/protecting-scotlands-nature UNESCO World Heritage Centre: whc.unesco.org

-New Lanark from across the Clyde.

-Glossary of Terms Authenticity
+The Antonine Wall, Rough Castle.

+Precipitous slopes and cliffs characterise St Kilda; © Crown Copyright HES.

+GLOSSARY OF TERMS

+AUTHENTICITY

 Depending on the type of cultural heritage, and its cultural context, properties may be understood to meet the conditions of authenticity if their cultural values (as recognised in the nomination criteria proposed) are truthfully and credibly expressed through a variety of attributes including: form and design; materials and substance; use and function; traditions, techniques and management systems; location and setting; language, and other forms of intangible heritage; spirit and feeling; and other internal and external factors.
-Criteria for Selection of World Heritage Sites